-For example, a five mile run with negative splits might mean that your pace for each mile was as follows: 10:45, 10:39, 10:32, 10:30 and 10:25.
-Shaving just a few seconds off each mile time is all it takes to be considered a negative split.
+For example, if you negative split a 5k, your pace for each mile could be the following: 10:00, 9:48 and 9:32.
+Shaving just a few seconds off each mile time is all it takes to be considered a negative split in running.

-Whatever paces you run, you can say that you’ve successfully completed a run with negative splits when your mile time decreases with each consecutive mile.
+Whatever pace you run, you can say that you’ve successfully completed a run with negative splits if your mile time decreases with each consecutive mile.

-Running negative splits can be slightly confusing if you’re running on the treadmill or just keeping track of speed instead of pace.
+Running negative splits can be slightly confusing if you’re using the treadmill or keeping track of speed instead of pace.
 In order to complete a negative split run, you’ll need to increase your pace with each consecutive mile.

-When you consciously make a choice to run slower at the beginning of a race, you’re saving your energy for those trying moments when your body starts to wear down at the end of the race.
+When you consciously make a choice to run slower at the beginning of a race or run, you’re saving your energy for those trying moments when your body starts to wear down at the end of the race.

-Not only does aiming to run negative splits on race day set you up to feel your best physically, but it also provides a much-needed mental boost with each mile along the course.
+Not only does running negative splits on race day set you up to feel your best physically, but it also provides a much-needed mental boost with each mile along the course.

 There is nothing quite as satisfying as seeing that mile time decrease, especially as the distance and overall mileage increases.

-However, completing a race or even a regular training run with consistent negative splits is much more challenging than it sounds.
+However, achieving negative splits in running is much more challenging than it sounds.
 While the concept is relatively simple, it takes a great deal of both physical and mental endurance to successfully increase your speed as the distance drags on.

-Fortunately, preparing your body and mind to race with negative splits involves very similar training as what you would complete when preparing for any lofty race goal.
+Fortunately, preparing your body and mind to race with negative splits involves very similar training as what you would complete for any race goal.
 Focusing on improving physical endurance, mental strength and overall willpower is key to negative split any run.

-Here are 5 tips to help you prepare for a successful race of any distance and get yourself to the finish line with negative splits.
+Here are 5 tips to help you prepare for a successful race or run of any distance and get yourself to the finish line with negative splits.

-Incorporate regular intervals at paces faster than your goal.
+Incorporate regular intervals faster than your goal pace.

-What you do during training is key for preparing to run negative splits for any distance.
-Determine the paces you’ll need to run each mile in order to hit your time goal and maintain negative splits, and then incorporate regular intervals and speed workouts at paces that are faster than your final mile goal.
+What you do during training is key to prepare to run negative splits for any distance.
+Take the time to calculate running splits you’ll need in order to hit your overall goal, and then incorporate regular intervals and speed workouts at paces that are faster than your final mile goal.

-For example, if your negative split plan involves you running the final mile of your race in 8:30, incorporate regular tempo runs at an 8:00 minute pace.
-Or, throw in some short intervals and sprints at a 7:30 pace.
+For example, if your negative split plan involves you running the final mile of your race in 8 minutes and 30 seconds, incorporate regular tempo runs at an 8:00 minute pace.
+Or, throw in some short intervals at a 7:30 pace.

-Completing these paces for shorter distances helps boost your overall confidence, provides essential mental strength for race day, and increases your body’s overall threshold to help race day paces feel easier.
+Completing these paces for shorter distances helps boost your confidence, enhance mental strength, and increase your body’s threshold to help race day paces feel easier.

 Practice running negative splits during training runs.

-If you’re hoping to finish your next race with negative splits, you’ll want to get used to the feeling of increasing pace as distance increases.
+If you’re hoping to negative split your next race, you’ll want to get used to the feeling of increasing pace as distance increases.
 And after all, practice makes perfect.

-Incorporate regular negative splits into your weekly training when preparing for race day.
-Try completing your intervals during a speed workout with negative splits, and practice negative splitting at least one long run during training.
+Practice running negative splits during your weekly training.
+Try completing intervals during a speed workout with negative splits, and practice negative splitting at least one long run during training.